Click here to download the app on your Android mobile phone.

 - Social Distance ‘Nudge’: Adopting Bluetooth technology, users can scan the surrounding areas – via automated or manual scan – to get “nudges” (phone vibration and notification of other nearby devices).
 This feature also helps users to identify and remember contacts and safe devices of close interactions, and thus create a ‘safe social pod‘ when necessary.
 Automated scanning for social distance nudge occurs every minute.

 - Quarantine Monitor: This feature helps users to monitor and keep track of personal whereabouts during a self-quarantine period of 14 days.
 Multiple home locations – where users feel safe – can be added to assist users’ memory.
 A summary report will be generated at the end of the quarantine period.

 - Account Profile: Users can change passwords, login and logout of the app from the negation drawer by pulling from the left-hand side of the app.

-We hope this tool can help users not only receive up-to-date information from the healthcare authorities, but also defend heir personal health against Coronavirus.
+We hope this tool can help users not only receive up-to-date information from the healthcare authorities, but also defend their personal health against Coronavirus and its sub-variants.
 Click here for the tutorial.
 We welcome your feedback.

 PRIVACY STATEMENT: Users’ privacy and data confidentiality are important to us.
-For users that register on the iSensor website, we store personal information provided in a user profile.
-All users can see, edit, or delete their personal information at any time.
-The iSensor website is securely located and administered by the FSU College of Communication and its Information Technical Support team.
-All transactions and access are encrypted, and password protected.
-Users’ cell phone data (including RSSI signals and geo coordinates) will be stored on each user’s phone.
+For users that register on the iSensor website, we store all personal information provided in a user profile, protected by IPSec technology and standards.
+Users can see, edit, or delete their personal information at any time.
+The iSensor website is securely located and administered by the FSU College of Communication and its Technical Support team.
+All transactions and access are encrypted and password protected.
+Users’ cell phone data (including RSSI signals and geo coordinates) is stored on each user’s phone.
 This data will not be accessed or used by website administrators or researchers of the study.
 You can uninstall the app at any time and associated usage data will be removed from the phone as well as from the server.

 Click here for the app tutorial video.